atbcb/ICTTestingBaseline/docs/07Images.md

 # 7. Images
 ## Rule Description (in plain language)
 Images must have a text alternative that serves the equivalent purpose.
+Meaningful images should have a text alternative that describes the meaning or content that is displayed visually.
+Decorative images should be programmatically ignored by assistive technology.

 ## Accessibility Requirements
 * WCAG2 SC: 1.1.1.
 Non-Text